Root Canal Therapy

 The procedure involves administration of local anesthesia in order to numb the affected tooth.
 The dental surgeon then clears the caries and opens an access to the pulp chambers, or canals of the tooth using a mechanical hand-piece fitted with high speed burs.
 Once the access has been gained, endodontic instruments known as H and K files are used to clean the canal and remove all infected pulp, bacteria and debris.
 After careful cleaning and shaping, the canals are dried with the help of Paper Points and are then filled using Gutta Percha points.
 Gutta Percha is a biocompatible, non-toxic and inert material that effectively replaces the pulp portion of the tooth.
 Contrary to the common misconception, Root Canal Therapies are generally painless; dentists apply topical anesthesia prior to numbing the region to reduce the discomfort caused by a needle prick.
 Once the local anesthesia has been successfully administered, the patient can no longer feel any pain during any phase of the procedure.

 Are you concerned about the health and vitality of a particular tooth with a carious lesion?
-Book an appointment with the team of specialists at George Turner DDS to experience dental services at their very best!
+Book an appointment with George Turner DDS to experience dental services at their very best!